gagranivivek/Clore-Script/README.md

 <img width="1249" alt="image" src="https://github.com/neo250376/Clore-Script/assets/36828226/f3398998-ab38-4f5f-9056-538281ff5746">

-Then paste this entire script into that box.
+Then paste this entire script into that box (PLEASE PLEASE PLEASE REMEMBER TO PUT YOUR ADDRESS IN THE 2 PLACES INDICATED) -

 ```#!/bin/bash